 Nocardia

-The Nocardia genus contains over 100 species; roughly half are associated with humans.
-Clinically, Nocardia causes mycetoma, lymphocutaneous infections, skin abscesses, cellulitis, invasive pulmonary infections, and/or disseminated infections (ie, brain).
+The Nocardia genus contains over 100 species, roughly half of which are associated with humans.
+Clinically, Nocardia causes mycetoma, lymphocutaneous infections, skin abscesses, cellulitis, invasive pulmonary infections, and/or disseminated infections (e.g., brain).

 In the past, suspected Nocardia isolates were identified using microscopy and hydrolysis of casein, tyrosine, xanthine, and hypoxanthine.
 Now, nucleic acid and proteomic characterization have assisted in the updating of taxonomy.
-Nocardia nomenclature38 has been updated to include the following major changes:
+Nocardia nomenclature has been updated to include the following major changes:23

 • Once known as N. brasiliensis: Now known as N. brasiliensis (primarily skin) and N. pseudobrasiliensis (primarily pulmonary).
 (The other Nocardias cause pulmonary and disseminated, but not so much primary skin infections.)